ajthor/rpi-cluster-docker/README.md

 Some things that I would like to see in the future.

 - Build local Docker images from scratch, to ensure they work on the local ARM architecture.
-- Create a custom repository image, instead of using the ones from scaleway/hypriot.
+- Create a native repository image, instead of using 'vdavy/registry-arm' or the ones from scaleway/hypriot.